Suraj151/esp8266-framework/README.md

 **The containers allocate.** `pdiutil::string` and `pdiutil::vector` hide the heap but still use it, and repeated growth fragments.
 Reserve up front wherever the size is known, the way the scheduler reserves its task table.

 **Sessions and their pools.** Every session slot is a fixed record in the table, so `PDI_MAX_SESSIONS` is a straight multiplier on static RAM — and because the table is sized from the telnet and SSH pools, growing a pool grows the table with it.
 A live session then costs a little heap on top for its line buffer and paths.
 On a tight port, shrink the pools rather than the table.
+The script runner adds a little to each slot too — the variables the session holds, and where it has got to in any script it is running — which is part of why it is behind a flag you can drop.

 ### 12.4 Heap discipline